ilkou/minilibx/README.md

 # minilibx in linux / windows
-Minilibx is a very basic graphical library writting in C used in 42 and in Epitech for infography project.
+Minilibx is a very basic graphical library written in C used in 42 and in Epitech for infography project.
 # Steps :